 Making my first batch of almond milk a few weeks ago was a true revelation.
 I always knew it could be done, but thought that a high-speed blender was necessary, and that it would take too much time.
 But guess what: you don’t need a high-speed blender!
 And it’s super fast.
 And homemade almond milk is so freakin’ delicious!

-But the very best reason to make homemade almond milk is that I have no more package waste.
+But the very best reason to make homemade almond milk is to reduce the amount of waste and move towards a more zero-waste kitchen.
 The aseptic packaging that plant-based milks are sold in are many layered (metal, plastic and paper) and are not often recyclable.
 Now, I buy a few pounds of almonds from my health food store in a plastic bag (which is reusable many times over) and use filtered water.
 That’s it.
 Virtually no waste!

 I first tried to make the milk in our regular blender (seen below) and it worked great.
 I also tried it in the food processor and that worked great, too.
-However, I do prefer the pulp from the blender, as it’s a bit finer textured than the processor (look for recipes in the upcoming weeks for Homemade Almond Pulp Cookies and more!).
-Making homemade almond milk has become a new weekly ritual that is easily integrated into my regular kitchen love.
+However, I do prefer the pulp from the blender, as it’s a bit finer textured than the processor.
+Use the leftover almond milk pulp to make this High Protein Granola, Banana Date Cakes, or toss in with my favorite Buckwheat Granola.
+Making homemade almond milk has become a new weekly ritual that is easily integrated into my regular kitchen habits.
 Follow the recipe below, and get sipping!

-I’ve been really into homemade hot chocolate, serving my homemade milk with my favorite granola, using it in my green smoothies and taking sips out of the jar whenever I think about it.
+I’ve been really into homemade hot chocolate, serving my homemade milk with my favorite granola, using it in my smoothies and fruit milks (seen above), and taking sips out of the jar whenever I think about it.
 You can use it anywhere you’d use dairy milk or plant-based milk.
+This is also easily made with cashews, mac nuts, hazelnuts, or walnuts!

 Homemade Almond Milk